WCRN

 WCRN (830 AM) is a radio station in Worcester, Massachusetts, owned by Carter Broadcasting.
-The station broadcasts with a transmitter power output of 50,000 watts and can be heard from Maine to Providence, Rhode Island, and from Boston to Springfield, Massachusetts (during the day).
-The signal is directional, pointed away from such other stations at 830 kHz as WCCO in Minneapolis, Minnesota.
-After sunset, WCRN's signal is made further directional towards the east; as a result, it is not clearly audible in Western Massachusetts after sunset.
+The station broadcasts with a transmitter power output of 50,000 watts, its signal is directional, pointed away from other stations on 830 kHz.
+After sunset, WCRN's signal is made further directional towards the east; as a result, it is not clearly audible in Western Massachusetts.

-The station bills itself as "Radio Central", with a talk radio format.
-The station simulcasts news from WFXT (channel 25) in the mornings, airs locally-based brokered programming in middays, and runs music from the 1960s, 1970s, and 1980s at night as "North Star Music".
+WCRN is branded "Radio Central", with a talk radio format.
+It simulcasts news from WFXT (channel 25) in the mornings, airs locally-based brokered programming mid-days, and airs music from the 1960s, 1970s, and 1980s at night as "North Star Music".

-The station's owner, Carter Broadcasting, is owned by the Carberry family.
-Kurt Carberry is the vice president and general manager.

 History

 WCRN signed on December 5, 1994, carrying religious programming from the Carter Radio Network, based out of then-sister station WROL in Boston.
 In December 2000, this was abandoned in favor of a big band format, "Swing 830".
-The format was changed to oldies, via ABC Radio's The True Oldies Channel, in August 2004, and then to the current talk format on May 8, 2006.
+The format was changed to oldies, via ABC Radio's The True Oldies Channel, in August 2004, and then to a talk radio format on May 8, 2006.